 Canada was one of the first countries to sign and ratify the Paris Agreement.
 Under the agreement, Canada set a target to reduce greenhouse gas emissions to 30% below 2005 levels by 2030.
 As of 2020, the Paris Agreement has been signed by 195 Parties and ratified by 189 Parties, representing 97% of global emissions.

 Check out this resource that tracks nations progress towards their Paris Agreement emission goals:

 In 2016, the United Nations Sustainable Development Goals came into full force with over 183 committed nations.
 These goals were a global call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.

 Since climate change impacts many aspects of human and environmental well-being, many of the Sustainable Development Goals address climate change mitigation and adaption.
 Another way of visualizing how the Sustainable Development Goals relate to climate change is through the "Wedding Cake model".

 This model visualizes how several SDGs are directly related to the Biosphere and climate action, but also how they are all interconnected and supported through partnerships and collaborations.

 What can we do to help?

 To combat climate change we need collective action, which means everyone has a role to play.
-Governments are responsible for developing frameworks that can guide collective action, but we also have a role to play in our everyday lives.
+Governments are responsible for developing frameworks that impact guidelines, policies and acts, but we also have a role to play in our everyday life.
 One of the simplest ways we can reduce our impact on the earth is by changing how we view and use resources.
 The Earth can produce everything we need to survive - food, water and energy- but it can take a lot of energy to produce these resources and we are using some of them at a rate that is not sustainable, putting strain on the earths systems and contributing to climate change.
 When these resources are wasted, the energy and other resources that into making them are wasted as well.

 Here are some easy ways everyone can help combat climate change!